ron2015schmitt/Mathematiques-old/README.md

 This is an experimential branch comparing two different methods for implemeneting addition between two vectors of type `Vector<Vector<double>>`.

-1. recursion ✓ ⸺ got this working
+1. recursion  ⸺ got this working for M=2 but higher will be difficult
 1. deep indexing ✓ ⸺ got this working

 ## Test code